-Anyone injured in a car accident is under a duty to mitigate their damages, which essentially means lessen the harm that resulted from the accident.
+Anyone injured in an Albuquerque car accident is under a duty to mitigate their damages, which essentially means lessen the harm that resulted from the accident.
 For example, someone who suffered serious personal injuries after a car accident can mitigate their damages by going to the hospital immediately after the accident to get the best treatment.
 Another example of mitigation is going to the treatment prescribed by your doctor.
 Or returning to work after your doctor has removed any work restrictions.
 In a car accident setting, mitigation of damages simply means doing what it takes to heal yourself and get back on your feet.

 Mitigation is about reducing future risks and making sure losses suffered do not get worse.
 If you fail to follow your doctor’s instructions on how to care for you injuries, then you may be accused of failing to mitigate your injuries by the insurance company.
 Often, however, the cost to mitigate can be an obstacle if you do not have health insurance or medical payments coverage.
 In certain cases, an attorney can issue a letter of protection to a healthcare provider for you to get the medical care you need.